PPL-IIITA/ppl-assignment-PraveenRonald/README.md

 ./a.out in ubuntu

-This will print k most happiest and compatible couples where is taken as input from user
+This will print k most happiest and compatible couples where k is taken as input from user

 Question4